zkneupper/Springboard-Data-Science-Repository/Capstone-Project-1/Data-Wrangling/README.md

 ### 3. Wrangle the continuous variables

 I checked continuous variables for outliers (high kurtosis).
 Other than the Age variable, all of the other continuous variables had high kurtosis and were highly skewed.
-The outliers may need to be trimmed for linear models.
+The outliers are trimmed for linear models and exported to 'default of credit card clients - wrangled - trimmed.csv'.